-The Crop Ontology project is the creation of the Generation Challenge Programme (GCP), which understood from its inception the importance of controlled vocabularies and ontologies for the digital annotation of data.
-In ontologies, terms bear a particular, logically defined relationship to each other, allowing computational reasoning on data annotated with a structured vocabulary.
 The volume of agriculture-related information and terminology related to phenotype, breeding, germplasm, pedigree, traits, among others, is increasing exponentially.
-In order to facilitate access to the data held within and/or across the databases, GCP initiated the development of Trait Dictionaries for breeders' fieldbooks and a Crop Ontology (CO) to facilitate the harmonization of the data capture and powerful manipulations of the data through ontology-driven queries.
+In order to facilitate access to the data held within and/or across databases, Trait Dictionaries were developed for breeders' fieldbooks and a Crop Ontology to facilitate the harmonization of the data capture and powerful manipulations of the data through ontology-driven queries.

 In what context is this tool useful?

-In 2021, GCP Crop Ontology currently provides 4,784 validated trait names with their definitions and relations and 6,297 variables for eight crops: cassava, chickpea, groundnut, maize, musa, potato, rice, sorghum and wheat.
-Trait lists are being developed for common beans and cowpea of 32 plant species.
+As of 2021, GCP Crop Ontology was providing 4,784 validated trait names with their definitions and relations and 6,297 variables for eight crops: cassava, chickpea, groundnut, maize, Musa, potato, rice, sorghum and wheat.
+Trait lists were being developed for common beans and cowpea of 32 plant species.

 The list of the 32 ontology curators in CGIAR and in contributing institutions is available in the Crop Ontology site.

-- 2012 - Shrestha Rosemary, Matteis Luca, Skofic Milko, Portugal Arlett, McLaren Graham, Hyman Glenn, Arnaud Elizabeth - Bridging the phenotypic and genetic data useful for integrated breeding through a data annotation using the Crop Ontology developed by the crop communities of practice , in Frontiers in Physiology , vol.3, no.0326
+- Bridging the phenotypic and genetic data useful for integrated breeding through a data annotation using the Crop Ontology developed by the crop communities of practice

 Elizabeth Arnaud – firstname.lastname@example.org